International Fellows Information

 Although basic computer training will be available in July and computer-based tutorials for additional computer proficiency are available throughout the academic year, you are strongly encouraged to obtain training opportunities on the above software packages before arriving.

-You will be issued a new laptop soon after your arrival.
+You will be issued a new laptop soon after your arrival to facilitate your coursework.
 This PC will have the same Microsoft software that is used at the Army War College and can be used by you at your Carlisle home to complete your writing and presentation requirements.
 You will also be able to use the laptop to dial-in to the War College to access e-mail and the Internet.

 7. OTHER THINGS TO CONSIDER.